mincong-h/mincong-h.github.io/_posts/2022-07-30-activity-in-temporal.md

 comments:            true
 excerpt:             >
-    This article explains the definition of an activity, execution, observability, testing, and trade-offs in the workflow engine Temporal.
+    This article explains the definition of an activity, execution, observability, testing, use-cases, and trade-offs in the workflow engine Temporal.

 image:               /assets/bg-guillermo-ferla-kEEl9csCutg-unsplash.jpg
 cover:               /assets/bg-guillermo-ferla-kEEl9csCutg-unsplash.jpg